-- 8.1 Property, plant and equipment are subject to a pledge as collateral against a long-term loan (note 15). - 8.2 Capital work in progress represents construction works and heavy equipment for plant which is expected to be operational in 2023. - 8.3 The depreciation charge for the year has been allocated to direct costs. - 8.4 The buildings are constructed on the site for the mines which are leased by the Company from the Ministry of Industry and Mineral Resources.
+- 8.1 Property, plant and equipment are subject to a pledge as collateral against a long-term loan (note 15). - 8.2 The depreciation charge for the year has been allocated to direct costs. - 8.3 The buildings are constructed on the site for the mines which are leased by the Company from the Ministry of Industry and Mineral Resources.